 4. You’re Not Given Tools to Succeed

-Another one of the signs you’re being sabotaged at work is if you never receive supporting information.
+Another one of the signs someone is sabotaging you is if you never receive supporting information.
 You might be missing part of your learning courses or materials if you’re being sabotaged.

 In other words, they’ll forget to give you what you need, throw you into the job, and then talk about you horribly if you make any mistakes.